curio-team/github-classroom-lock/README.md

 ### cURL error 60: SSL certificate expired

-To test locally it can be useful to add `AMO_SSL_VERIFYPEER=false` to your .env file.
+To test locally it can be useful to add `AMO_SSL_VERIFYPEER=no` to your .env file.
 This disables SSL verification, which is not recommended for production.